Free Safety Around Water Week

 At the Y, we have a deep passion for aquatics and want all kids to learn how to swim.
-During our Safety Around Water Week, we give kids ages 3-12 this opportunity.
-If your kid is a non-swimmer or a beginner, join us as we teach children basic water safety skills that keep them safe and build their confidence in the water.
+During Safety Around Water Week, we give kids ages 3-12 this opportunity.
+If your kid is a non-swimmer or a beginner, join us as we teach children basic swimming skills that keep them safe and build their confidence in the water.

 There is a list of basic life skills all parents instinctively know they must teach their children to keep them safe and healthy.
 It includes habits like looking both ways before you cross the street, washing your hands with soap and water and eating the right amount of fruits and vegetables every day.